rust-lang/book/nostarch/chapter20.md

 longer than intended if we aren’t mindful of the lifetime of the `MutexGuard<T>`.

-The code in Listing 20-20 that uses `let job = receiver.lock().unwrap().recv().unwrap();` works because with `let`, any temporary values used in the expression on the right hand side of the equals sign are immediately dropped when the `let` statement ends.
-However, `while let` (and `if let` and `match`) does not drop temporary values until the end of the associated block.
+The code in Listing 20-20 that uses `let` `job` `=` `receiver.lock().unwrap().recv().unwrap();` works because with `let`, any temporary values used in the expression on the right-hand side of the equal sign are immediately dropped when the `let` statement ends.
+However, `while` `let` (and `if` `let` and `match`) does not drop temporary values until the end of the associated block.
 In Listing 20-21, the lock remains held for the duration of the call to `job()`, meaning other workers cannot receive jobs.

 ## Graceful Shutdown and Cleanup

 The code in Listing 20-20 is responding to requests asynchronously through the use of a thread pool, as we intended.
 We get some warnings about the `workers`, `id`, and `thread` fields that we’re not using in a direct way that reminds us we’re not cleaning up anything.
-When we use the less elegant <span class="keystroke">ctrl-c</span> method to halt the main thread, all other threads are stopped immediately as well, even if they’re in the middle of serving a request.
+When we use the less elegant ctrl-c method to halt the main thread, all other threads are stopped immediately as well, even if they’re in the middle of serving a request.

 Next, then, we’ll implement the `Drop` trait to call `join` on each of the threads in the pool so they can finish the requests they’re working on before